civilKaos82/design-drill-public-vs-private-interfaces-challenge/README.md

 ```
 *Figure 1*.
 Calling methods on objects, using methods from their public interfaces.

 We can think of methods to which an object responds as messages that it understands.
-When we create a reader methods that returns an object's name attribute, it's equivalent to being able to send the object a message asking for its name.
+When we create a reader method that returns an object's name attribute, it's equivalent to being able to send the object a message asking for its name.
 The same is true for any method that we call on an object—whether that's asking a person object for its name or asking a string to reverse itself (see Figure 1).

-Together, all the methods that we can call on an object make up the object's *public interface*, or the messages we can send to the object.
+Together, all the messages we can send to the object make up the object's *public interface*.
 This interface expresses to other developers using our code the behaviors they can expect to rely on—in other words, *what* our object does.
 For example, ask a person object for its name, and it will return a string.

 Objects can also have a *private interface*—methods accessible only within the object itself.
 Private methods are important for *how* an object does what it does; they help an object carry out its responsibilities.
 For example, we might create private methods as we refactor a public method, extracting some of its behavior into smaller, more-focused private methods.